ACLEDA Bank

-Since December 1, 2003, ACLEDA Bank was licensed as a commercial bank after having tripled its capital to US$13 million and was named ACLEDA Bank Plc.
-On November 30, 2006, ACLEDA Bank raised its issued and paid-up capital from US$13 million to US$30 million.
-On January 4, 2008, ACLEDA Bank celebrated its fifteenth anniversary and raised its issued and paid-up capital from US$30 million to US$50 million.

-On January 23, 2009, the capital of ACLEDA Bank Plc. was increased from US$50 million to US$60 million and further increased on June 12, 2009, to US$68.15 million.
-On June 3, 2011, the bank increased its capital to US$78 million and further increased to US$88 million on February 6, 2012.

-On May 25, 2012, ACLEDA Bank had raised its issued and paid-up capital from US$88,372,500 to US$113,169,560.
-On June 24, 2015, ACLEDA Bank increased its share capital from US$225,535,605 to US$265,726,050.

-On June 8, 2016, ACLEDA Bank increased its share capital from $265,726,050 to $307,763,911.

-On May 12, 2017, ACLEDA Bank increased its share capital from $307,763,911 to $358,544,956.

 International expansion

-In 2008, ACLEDA Bank expanded its business to Laos, becoming the first Cambodian bank to begin operations within the country.
+In 2008, ACLEDA Bank expanded its business to Laos, becoming the first Cambodian bank to begin operations in the country.
+As of December 31, 2017, ACLEDA managed 42 branches in Laos.
 As of December 31, 2017, ACLEDA manages 42 branches within Laos.
 Following the lifting of international sanctions on Myanmar in early 2012, the bank applied for a micro-finance license in Myanmar in June of that year with the plan of providing deposit accounts and money transfers via micro-finance services.

-The Burmese subsidiary was opened in 2013, which manages 7 offices in the Yangon and Bago regions.
+The Burmese subsidiary was opened in 2013, and operated seven offices in the Yangon and Bago regions.

 ACLEDA Securities PLC.

 ACLEDA Securities Plc. is a brokerage firm registered, as a public limited corporation, under the law of the Kingdom of Cambodia, authorized by the National Bank of Cambodia and licensed by the Securities and Exchange Commission of Cambodia (SECC) to provide services as a securities' brokerage business to individual and institutional customers, investors and the public.

 During the IPO of PPWSA in March 2012, Cambodia's first IPO on the Cambodian Stock Exchange (CSX), ACLEDA Securities provided market access to investors wishing to participate in the stock exchange through 21 of the bank's branches around Cambodia.